David Davis (Tennessee politician): Elections

 In 2006, Davis gave up his seat in the state house to run for the 1st Congressional District.
 That district's five-term incumbent, fellow Republican Bill Jenkins, had recently announced his retirement.
 In May, Davis appointed then Leitner Pharmaceuticals lobbyist (and former King Pharmaceuticals lobbyist) James "Jim" L. Holcomb, who was also the treasurer of the Tennessee Conservative PAC, as his campaign co-chairman.

 Davis finished first in the strongly contested Republican primary with 22 percent of the vote.
-The second-place finisher, Richard Venable, received only 576 fewer votes.
+The second-place finisher, Richard Venable, received only 573 fewer votes.
 Tennessee law authorizes a recount in the case of a tie vote, an indication of voter fraud, voting machine malfunctions or tabulation problems, and for "any other instance the court or body with jurisdiction of a contested election finds that a recount is warranted."
 Venable reportedly had sought a recount because "about seven-tenths of one percent" of the primary votes determined the outcome of the election and because long lines at polling places in Sullivan County had reportedly discouraged voters.
 The Tennessee Republican Party Primary Board decided not to have a recount, giving the nomination to Davis.

-In the November general election, Davis defeated his Democratic opponent, Morristown City Councilman Rick Trent of with 61% of the vote.
+In the November general election, Davis defeated his Democratic opponent, Morristown City Councilman Rick Trent with 61% of the vote.
 It was generally believed, however, that Davis had assured himself of a seat in Congress with his primary victory.
-The 1st is one of the most Republican districts in the nation; Republicans have held it continuously since 1881 and for all but four years since 1859.
+The 1st district is one of the most Republican-leaning districts in the nation; Republicans have held it continuously since 1881, and for all but four years since 1859.